Tamluk

-Tamluk (/bn/), is a town and a municipality in the Indian state of West Bengal.
+Tamluk (/bn/), is a city and a municipality in the Indian state of West Bengal.
 It is one of the oldest continuously inhabited cities of the world and the headquarters of the Purba Medinipur district.
-Though there is some controversy, scholars have generally agreed that present-day Tamluk is the site of the ancient city variously known as Tamralipta or Tamralipti, where Hiuen Tsang, a Chinese traveller, visited the town, is now located on the banks of Rupnarayan River, close to the Bay of Bengal.
+Though there is some controversy, scholars have generally agreed that present-day Tamluk is the site of the ancient city variously known as Tamralipta or Tamralipti, where Xuanzang (romanised Hiuen Tsang), a Chinese traveller and Chinese Buddhist monk Faxian (romanised Fa-Hien) also visited the town, is now located on the banks of Rupnarayan River, close to the Bay of Bengal.

 Name

 According to T. N. Ramachandran, the name "Tamluk" is related to the older form Tamālikā, which is a variant spelling (found in the Trikāṇḍaśesha) of the ancient name Tāmraliptī (or Tāmralipta).
 Other names listed in the Trikāṇḍaśesha and the Abhidānachintāmaṇi as referring to Tāmraliptī include Staṁbhapura, Velākūla, and Vishṇugṛiha.

 History

 This ancient kingdom and port city was bounded by the Bay of Bengal in the south, Rupnarayan River in the east and Subarnarekha River in the west.
 The Rupnarayana is the joint flow of the rivers Dwarakeswar and Silai.
 The Bay of Bengal and these great rivers with their numerous branches created a prosperous and easy water navigational system fostering commerce, culture and early contacts with the people outside the region.
 At the same time, these rivers helped to develop the agriculture in this region.

 Archaeological remains show continuous settlement from about the 3rd century BC.
 It was known as Tramralipta (in the Puranas and the Mahabharata), Tamralipta (in the Mahabharata), Tamalika (in historical documents), Tamalitti (in foreigners' descriptions), or Tamoluk (in the British Raj).
 It was a seaport, now buried under river silt.
 For this reason, Tamluk has many ponds and lakes remaining today.

-In the Mahabharata (Bhishma Parba/Nabam Adhyay), while describing the names of the holiest rivers and kingdoms of India, Sanjay took the name of "Tramralipta" to Dhritarashtra.
+In the Mahabharata (Bhishma Parva/Navam Adhyay), while describing the names of the holiest rivers and kingdoms of India, Sanjay took the name of "Tramralipta" to Dhritarashtra.

 Tamluk was also known as Bhivas, in religious texts, and Madhya Desh, as the Middle State of Utkal/Kalinga and Banga.

-According to Jain sources, Tamralipti was the capital of the tamralipti janapada and was long known as a port.
+According to Jain sources, Tamralipti was the capital of the Tamralipti Janapada and was long known as a port.